salva/win-sftp-server/README.md

 ### Symbolic links

-Symbolic links work as long as the underlaying file system supports then and the logged user has the required permissions... which is pretty unlikely!
+Symbolic links work as long as the underlaying file system supports then and the logged user has the required permissions... which, in practice, is quite unlikely!

 ## Copyright and Licence